tammyhkr/configure-ad/README.md

           - Repeat steps and name another Organizational Unit _ADMINS
    - Right click 'mydomain.com' and click refresh to view the OU's created
    - Create an administrative account
        - Go to '_ADMINS' and right click -> go to 'New' -> select 'User'
        - Create your own credentials -> click 'Next' -> create your own password -> uncheck the box that says 'User must change password at next logon' -> click 'Next' and then 'Finish'
-          - After the user is created, right click '_ADMINS' -> go to 'Properties' -> click the 'Member of' tab -> click 'Add' -> enter 'domain' in the emtpy field -> click 'Check Names' -> join the 'Domain Admins' group -> click 'Ok' and apply
+       -  After the user is created, right click the user's name -> go to 'Properties' -> click the 'Member of' tab -> click 'Add' -> enter 'domain' in the emtpy field -> click 'Check Names' -> join the 'Domain Admins' group -> click 'Ok' and apply

    - Log off of DC-1 VM and log back in using the admin credentials we just created
      - Go to start and open the 'Command Promt' app -> type 'logoff'
      - Log back in using admin credentials
      - Click start and open the 'Command Promt' app -> type 'whoami' and you'll see you're now logged in as jane_admin in DC-1 VM

  ![image](https://github.com/user-attachments/assets/7baca008-fd5e-47ce-9213-352f188c855e)
  ![image](https://github.com/user-attachments/assets/f8df5232-5b1a-4c27-995b-01b956b6affd)